What We Fund

 If the funds are needed in advance, is it possible for the grant award to be paid early?

 Possibly.
 If your organization has an extraordinary circumstance, the Community Foundation may be able to make payment in advance.
 We urge you to explain this need in your grant application.
 Documentation of expenses paid with grant funds will be required.

 Is my organization required to publicize our Community Enrichment Grant award?

-The Community Foundation may also publicize your grant through our own print or online publications, and we invite you to send us high-resolution photographs related to your grant for those purposes.
+The Community Foundation may also publicize your grant through our own print or online publications, and we urge you to send us high-resolution photographs related to your grant for those purposes.
 However, any publicity we do at the Community Foundation does not replace the publicity that your organization is asked to do.